 Community participating in Green Light A Vet on November 10-12

-ITHACA, NY NOVEMBER 6, 2019 — To celebrate Veterans Day and honor military veterans and their families, Downtown Ithaca is participating in the Greenlight a Vet campaign from November 10th through 12th by using green lights to illuminate the light poles on the Commons pedestrian mall.
+NOVEMBER 10, 2020 ITHACA NY — To celebrate Veterans Day and honor military veterans and their families, downtown Ithaca businesses are participating in the national Greenlight a Vet campaign from November 10th through 12th.

-Many downtown shops and businesses will show their support, too, by changing at least one light at their business or residence to green.
-The City of Ithaca is donating 100 battery operated flickering little tea lights to the businesses on and around the Commons so they may light up their storefront window displays with a green glow.
+In Ithaca, many businesses on and around the Commons will show their support for military veterans by changing at least one light at their business green.
+The Downtown Ithaca Alliance (DIA) is donating 100 battery operated flickering little tea lights so the businesses may give their storefront a green glow.

-“Greenlight A Vet is a natural fit for Downtown Ithaca, a community filled with shops, restaurants and office workers who regularly illustrate their support of military families,” says Gary Ferguson, executive director for the Downtown Ithaca Alliance.
+“Greenlight a Vet is a natural fit for Downtown Ithaca, a community filled with shops, restaurants, and office workers who regularly illustrate their support of military families,” adds DIA Executive Director Gary Ferguson.

 Darlene M. Wilber, Communications Manager